mister-good-deal/utilities/README.md

 ***

-The code is open source so feel free to use / fork it or ask for bugf ix / new feature by asking me or create branches with [feature/your-feature branch] name for a feature or [hotfix/your-hotfix] branch name for a bug fix (forked from master).
+The code is open source so feel free to use / fork it or ask for bug fix / new feature by asking me or create branches with [feature/your-feature] branch name for a feature or [hotfix/your-hotfix] branch name for a bug fix (forked from master).

 ***